localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 {{< img src="hot-swapping-python-lambda-functions.png" >}}

 {{< alert title="Note" >}}
 📢 Hot Swapping is now Hot Reloading.
-The feature has been significantly improved in the latest releases of LocalStack and we recommend you to check out our [documentation](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading/) for more details.
+The feature has been significantly improved in the latest releases of LocalStack and we recommend to check out our [documentation](https://docs.localstack.cloud/user-guide/tools/lambda-tools/hot-reloading/) for more details.
 We are keeping this blog post available for informational purposes only.
 {{< /alert >}}
 <br>